-One of the major reasons that people give jewelry is because certain types have become associated with specific milestones and events.
+One of the major reasons that people give jewelry as gifts is because certain types of jewelry have become associated with specific milestones and events.
+For example, pearls and diamonds are often given and worn for wedding celebrations, and birthstone jewelry gifts are sometimes given as birthday presents.
 As a result, the jewelry signifies much more than the materials of which it's made.
 In this article, we’re going to discuss some of our favorite examples of experiential jewelry throughout time, from as early as the prehistoric period to the present day.

 If you ever went away to summer camp or participated in Scouts, then you’re probably familiar with friendship bracelets, which are commonly made from embroidery floss or Omegacryl yarn.
 Handcrafted from a series of knots, the bracelets are actually a type of macrame woven in flat or boxy patterns; some of the most common patterns are Candy Stripe and Chevron.
 Can you remember that, whenever you received a friendship bracelet from a friend, you were expected to wear it until the floss wore thin, or the bracelet fell off of its own accord?